 What is your biggest success and biggest mistake?

 I’ve been lucky enough to correspond with many people in the industry, who have advised and supported me throughout my writing journey.
-I also published my first ebook, From Words to Brain because the editor of 40k Books stumbled upon my blog and invited me to write for them.
+I also published my first ebook, From Words to Brain because the editor of 40k Books stumbled upon my content and invited me to write for them.

 As for biggest mistake, I think I underestimated the importance of responding to comments at first.
 It’s really crucial for building a connection to your readers.